roberttwomey/embodied-code-fall22/README.md

 **Prequisites:** Major in Emerging Media Arts and successful completion of EMAR161 Computational Media Studio II, or permission of instructor.

 # Resources
-- Quest 2 headset for running the app.
+- **VR Headsets:** we will develop with the Quest 2 headset.
-- SideQuest for sideloading app.
+  - SideQuest for sideloading the embodied code app.
 - Unity for developing.

 <!--